clojure/clojure-clr/docs/jank-test-suite-initial-run-results.md

 // etc. for the remaining primitive numeric types
 ```

 Now, is it turns out, ClojureCLR is missing the overloads for `shortCast`, having only the one taking an `object`.
 This is an efficiency matter, and I will fix it.
-(For the majore conversions, `intCast`, `longCast`, `doubleCast`, and `floatCast`, the overloads are present.)
+(For the major conversions, `intCast`, `longCast`, `doubleCast`, and `floatCast`, the overloads are present.)

 The variant of interest here is for the `Object` case.
 In ClojureCLR, this is